openfaas/openfaas.github.io/_posts/2018-08-27-deploy-digitalocean-ansible.md

 ```

 ### Run the Playbook
 Having added the required detail to `create_droplet/vars/main.yml` then the playbook is ready to be run.
-Running the playbook will call upon a Docker image, `rgee0/ansible-playbook:2.6.0`, which offers a ready-made Ansible environment.
+Running the playbook will call upon a Docker image, `rgee0/ansible-playbook:2.6.2`, which offers a ready-made Ansible environment.

+> If you'd prefer to build your own Docker image the Dockerfile can be found [here](https://github.com/rgee0/ansible-playbook)

 Three volumes are mounted, two make the SSH key-pair available to Ansible - the values represented below are consistent with locations used earlier, ensure these are changed if different locations / names were used.
 The final volume mounts the project directory into the container so that Ansible can access the playbook.

 All that remains is to choose one of the two orchestrators and pass the value as a extra variable: